 Montréal Mirabel Airport was opened on October 4th 1975 and was the largest airport ever envisaged until King Fahd International Airport in Saudi Arabia was opened in 1999.
 It was designed to replace the existing Dorval Airport which was said to be nearing capacity and all international flights were required to use what was described as Canada’s eastern gateway.
 Grand designs were drawn up and in the mid-seventies, it was seen as revolutionary in terms of airport planning.
 As was the case with the Olympic Games venues, no expense was spared on Mirabel Airport.

 Much fanfare surrounded the launch however even before the airport opened to the public, it became obvious that problems existed with the new facility.
-They were overlooked in the interim as Quebec, and indeed all of Canada was about to get the opportunity to show itself off to the entire world.
+They were overlooked in the interim as Quebec, and indeed all of Canada, was about to get the opportunity to show itself off to the entire world.

-Mirabel Airport began to decline rapidly and the last flight was an Air Transat flight to London in 2004.
-After that the passenger terminal closed and was used for filming on the Tom Hanks film The Terminal.
+Mirabel Airport declined rapidly from the mid-nineties onwards and the last flight was an Air Transat flight to London in 2004.
+After the last flight, the passenger terminal closed and was used for filming on the Tom Hanks film The Terminal.
 Having a ready-built but empty airport terminal meant it attracted a lot of interest from a variety of other production companies and Mirabel has doubled as a number of airports in various TV shows and movies.
-There were plans to turn the airport into a theme park however these have fallen through and the passenger terminal was eventually demolished in 2014.
+The airport continues to be used for cargo and other aviation activities.

 Location: Montreal, Canada